HappyPotatoHead/projectgarden/content/index.md

 tags:
 description:
 ---
->[!INFO] IM BACK
->I've been busy with my final year project, but I'm back

 Hello!
 Welcome to my garden.

 This started out as a place for my CS degree notes and has since become a space where I share whatever I’m up to.
 It's mostly Data Science, with a couple of *funsies* and other things I find interesting.